ShaiGilboa/SENTIM-API/README.md

 # SENTIM-API
-Using the <a href="https://sentim-api.herokuapp.com/">SENTIM-API</a> to create an app that tests the "sentiment" of text
+Using the <a href="https://sentim-api.herokuapp.com/">SENTIM-API</a> to create an app that tests the "sentiment" of text.
+<a href="https://sentiment-checker.shaigilboa.vercel.app/">Check it out!</a>

 ---
 ## Info